Swapnaneelkund/LuxeCarry/README.md

 LuxeCarry is a fully functional e-commerce platform built with HTML, Tailwind CSS, and a Node.js/Express backend.
 It offers Google OAuth authentication, product browsing, a search feature, cart management, and more.
 The platform features a clean and responsive design for a seamless shopping experience.

+#DEMO EMAIL AND PASSWORD TO TEST THE FEATURE:
+Demo Login: demo@example.com | Password: pass123
 ## Features

 - **Google OAuth Login**: Secure user authentication via Google.